 So, What is Cosmic Horror?

 Here’s a hypothetical.
 Imagine you are a child who has spent the entire afternoon building a massive Lego city.
 It is your greatest achievement and you have used every single piece of Lego you could find, even the stuff that had fallen underneath dressers and bookcases.
-As you step outside for some air, a sudden foot comes down from the sky, squishing your house.
+As you step outside for some air, a sudden tendril comes down from the sky, squishing your house.
 There is no explanation and no malice, at least none that you can tell.
-You are upset about your house, that’s pretty reasonable, but there’s also a part of you that is disappointed that your hard work and Lego meant absolutely nothing to this creature or to the universe.
+You are upset about your house, that’s pretty reasonable, but there’s also a part of you (albeit tiny) that is disappointed that your hard work and Lego meant absolutely nothing to this creature or to the universe.
 Magnify that emotion by some insane number and you will get a small sense of what it means to feel sublime dread, that dreadful and insane emotion once described by Lovecraft and The Never-Ending Story.
-I would argue, given that sense, that the greatest and most fearsome of monsters is thus the one who doesn’t know or care to see our accomplishments as a species.
-Our greatest fear isn’t annihilation, as that would suggest we were at least some type of threat.
-No, our greatest fear is being dismissed without any explanation.
-I guess humanity has some approval issues to work through…
+I would argue, given that sense, that the greatest and most fearsome of monsters is thus the one who doesn’t know or care to see our accomplishments.
+Our greatest fear isn’t just furious annihilation, as that would suggest we were at least some type of threat, some logic however horrific.
+No, our greatest fear is beyond that, it’s being dismissed without any explanation, malice, or logic.
+As sudden as a breeze through a closed window.
+Just chaos disturbing what felt cohesive I guess humanity has some approval issues to work through…